paulklemm/cohort-subgroup/Documentation.md

 type *attributes*: object with objects containing distribution and type for each attribute
 example *attributes*: {Cohort: {distribution: [{attributeValue: "SHIP2", value: 387}, {attributeValue: "TREND0", value: 631}], type: "nominal"}, Age: {...}, Mobility: {...}, ...}

 var *selectedSub*: holds the subgroup that is currently selected.
 Used for filtering and export of subgroups.
-Initialized with the complete proband dataset - the "all" subgroup in *subgroups*.
+Initialized with the complete subject dataset - the "all" subgroup in *subgroups*.
 type *selectedSub*: object
 example *selectedSub*: {row: 0, column: 1, attribute: "Cohort", pred: 0, succ: [], filterValues: "TREND0", data: [...], percentage: 0.62}